ebu/ebucore/README.md

 EBUCore is widely adopted and requires regular maintenance to address new requirements requested by implementers.

+Github is used to collaboratively edit the next publishable version of EBUCore.
-The latest version of the specification is published here: https://tech.ebu.ch/docs/tech/tech3293.pdf.
+The latest approved version of the specification is always published here: https://tech.ebu.ch/docs/tech/tech3293.pdf with links to the server from where the corresponding schemas can be downloaded.

 EBUCore also exists as an ontology https://www.ebu.ch/metadata/ontologies/ebucore/ebucore (documentation) and https://www.ebu.ch/metadata/ontologies/ebucore/ebucore.rdf (rdf/xml ontology).
 The ontology will also be moved